Oppai-Dragon/bot/README.md

 By default, json bots have everything you need to work.
 For vk, you need to join the echo bot community and write to the conversation.
 For telegram, write to bot @echo19012000bot.

+#### Bot config

+The organization of configs for bots should be similar.
+For vk: Bot/Vk/Vk.json

+The repository contains unfilled configs with a changed name.
+So you need remove "Overall" from name.
+For vk: Vk.Overall.json -> Vk.json

 #### Vk Bot

 ```json